sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

     - voice-android-cloud-user-controller
 ---

-## Receiving incoming calls via push notifications
+## Receiving Incoming Calls via Push Notifications

 The application may receive incoming calls only when: